 There are also challenges and competitions just for illustrators.
 Inktober by Jake Parker is every October and SCBWI has a monthly prompt called Draw This! for members.
 SVS Learn has monthly prompts at Critique Arena with personal critiques by Jake Parker, Will Terry and Steve Light.
 It’s a lot of fun to join in and have fun with other creative people.

 As a professional illustrator, I get emails from self-publishing authors all the time.
 They love my illustrations and want me to illustrate their book.
-They want me to quote a price by return email.
-But they don’t tell me anything about their book.
+They want me to quote a price by return email, but they fail to tell me anything about their book.
 Is it a picture book, chapter book or middle grade?
 How many illustrated pages they need or how many characters?
-Occasionally an author will say I don’t need a big fancy book, they only want a small book.
-Don’t spend much time on it, I don’t have much money.
+Occasionally an author will say I don’t need a big fancy book or they only want a small book.
+Don’t spend much time on it, they say, I don’t have much money.
 How much will that be?
 These questions put me in an awkward position.
-I don’t have enough information to give them a price or decide if I want to illustrate their book.
+I don’t have enough information to give them a price or even decide if I want to illustrate their book.